Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Click open the market depth details, where you will come to know about the latest buy/sell quotes.
 For liquid options contracts, the price movements will be fast blinking.

-You can also check the open, high, low and close price and the volume details below.
+You can also check the open, high, low, close price and the volume details below:

 #3.
 Bank Nifty Option Sell Trade

-Have a view on the Bank Nifty index before you trade and then form a suitable strategy.
+Have a view of the Bank Nifty index before you trade and then form a suitable strategy.
 Suppose you have a view that the Bank Nifty will go down then you can

 • Sell Bank Nifty Call option, or